young people and mental health

 mental health issues are rare in young people

 Mental health challenges are common among young people.
-In Scotland, a University of Glasgow study reported almost half of young people experienced multiple health issues.
-It’s important to acknowledge and address them.
+In Scotland, a University of Glasgow study reported almost half of young people experienced multiple health issues. Â

-it’s just attention-seeking behaviour
+it’s just attention-seeking and manipulative behaviourÂ

 When young people are experiencing mental health issues, they could be trying to tell us that they need help.
-It’s not a ploy for attention.
-Normalise conversations about mental health and it can lead to early intervention and support to reduce stigma.
+It’s not a ploy for attention, rather an opportunity for early intervention and support to reduce stigma.Â

 young people who perform well at school don’t struggle with mental health